Challenge Creation: A step by step guide

 Within each section, there are a few tasks to complete.
 Let's go through each of those components now.

 Manage Challenge Settings

-Challenge name: Name your challenge.
-This is only seen by administrators (not advocates) and is used to identify your challenge.
+Challenge name: Name your Challenge.
+This name is administrator-facing and is used to identify your Challenge.
 We recommend putting the challenge type in square brackets ( [ ] ) to make reporting easier.
 We're going to call our challenge "[Feedback] 25 Office Hacks".

-Challenge type: Selecting the right type is important.
+Challenge type: Selecting the right type is essential.
 Consistent use of challenge types leads to better reporting on what kind of challenges your advocates are completing.
-Types are also useful as they easily allow advocates to get an idea of what kind of challenge it is at a glance.
+Types are also useful as they easily allow advocates to get an idea of what kind of Challenge it is at a glance.

-In our example, the challenge type will be "Feedback".
-You can use one of the preset types or create a new challenge type (by clicking the "Add" button).
+In our example, the challenge type will be "Feedback."
+You can use one of the preset types or create a new challenge type (by clicking the "Add New" button).

-Headline: The headline is your opportunity to grab the advocate's attention and entice them to click into a challenge.
+Headline: The headline is your opportunity to grab the member's attention and entice them to click into a challenge.
 Your goal is to create headlines that are both clear and intriguing.
-If it’s not clear what you want the advocate to do, they are less likely to complete the challenge.
-If your headline is not intriguing, advocates will pass over the challenge.
+If it's not clear what you want the member to do, they are less likely to complete the Challenge.
+If your headline is not engaging, advocates will pass over the Challenge.

-Challenge description: The challenge description is where you clearly elaborate on what advocates will be doing for a particular challenge.
-This should be to the point, but also engaging.
-Don’t make the description too lengthy and be sure to break up the sentences to avoid a “wall of text”.
+Challenge description: The challenge description is where you elaborate on what advocates will be doing for a particular challenge.
+This description should be to the point, but also engaging.
+Don't make the description too lengthy and be sure to break up the sentences to avoid a "wall of text."